CQ DX for an SWL

 The gray line

 One of the best way for an european amateur to hear South America (CO, PY, LU), Asian and Oceanian stations (JA, YF, VK), and vice versa, is to work with the gray line.
-About one hour before the sunset in Europe, when DX signals follow strictly the gray line, we receive all these far countries loud and clear, sometimes 59+.
-Below my home location just after the sunset on February 16, 2004 at 18:25 UTC.
+About one hour before the sunset or just before the sunrise in Europe, when DX signals follow strictly the gray line, we receive all these far countries loud and clear, sometimes 59+.
+Below, my home location just after the sunset on February 16, 2004 at 18:25 UTC.
 On the enlargement, the bright object at left is Venus.
 Documents Fourmilab, Living Earth and T.Lombry.

 Time zones